Ph1n-Pham/fencing-vision/README.md

 ## Milestones

+This is only the first iteration of the app!
+Here are some potential ideas for further development:

 1. Youtube as a Video source option to conveniently search and analyze on Fencing clips from Youtube.
 2. Real-time camera option.
 3. Replay feature to improve Video review experience.